brian-lamb-software-engineer/expressBuilder/README.md

 ## expressBuilder

-More product documentation can be found on the wiki.
+ This docment is the most recent, however more product documentation can be found on the wiki.
 You can visit there for more details. https://github.com/wolfdogg/expressBuilder/wiki/About-expressBuilder.
-This docment is the most recent.

 ### Basic instructions